 Glokta the torturer has no skills but his ability to inflict pain so that's what he does, even though he was once a great hero.
 Colm West dreams of ascending the ranks of the military despite his peasant upbringing and abuses his sister into not hurting his career.
 Logen Nine-fingers is fleeing a horrific past even as he's now wrapped in the machinations of a wizard.
 Where it will go is a journey that is horrifying, surprising, twisted, and enjoyable.
 A series I actually wrote an essay on, called, "Is The First Law Trilogy the Anti-Tolkien?"

-Some honorary mentions: The Heresy Within by Rob Hayes, Acts of Caine by Matthew Stover, Gardens of the Moon by Steven Erikson, Cthulhu Armageddon by C.T.
-Phipps, Lucifer's Star by C.T.
-Phipps, Kings of the Wyld by Nicholas Eames, Horus Rising by Dan Abnett, The Court of Broken Knives by Anna Smith Spark, Beyond Redemption by Michael R. Fletcher, Damoren by Seth Skorkowsky, Galefire by Kenny Soward, Dawn of War by Tim Marquitz, Paternus by Dyrk Ashton, Shattered Dreams by Ulff Lehman, The Steel Remains by Richard K. Morgan
+Some honorary mentions: The Heresy Within by Rob Hayes, Acts of Caine by Matthew Stover, Gardens of the Moon by Steven Erikson, Horus Rising by Dan Abnett, Godblind by Anna Stephens, Beyond Redemption by Michael R. Fletcher, Damoren by Seth Skorkowsky, Dawn of War by Tim Marquitz, Mercury's Son by Luke Hindmarsh, The Steel Remains by Richard K. Morgan, A Wizard's Forge by A.M.
+Justice, Exile by Martin Owton, and Melokai by Rosalyn Kelly

 If you want some alternate opinions, checkout Grimdark Magazine's picks.